What type of business and property investor are you?

 Should I sell up and put all the money in the bank?

 This has always been a popular option in the past.
-With rates on interest-bearing deposits currently around 1.4 to 1.8%, many investors are likely having second thoughts.
+With rates on interest-bearing deposits currently less than 1%, many investors are likely having second thoughts.

 Should I invest in the share market?

 Many International share markets, including the Australian Market, have continued to grow in the last few years.
-Despite predictions from some commentators to expect a correction the market appears to be holding up for the moment.
+Despite predictions from some commentators to expect a correction the market appears to be holding up for the moment despite the falls at the start of the pandemic.
 The share markets most significant advantage is that you can buy and sell reasonably quickly.
 At the moment average returns appear higher than an interest-bearing deposit.
 On the other hand, the global financial crisis in 2008 has shown things can change and how quickly prices can fall.

 Residential property investments.